 The majority of international students at Anderson University enter on an F-1 student visa.
 As an international student on an F-1 visa in the United States, you need to maintain your F-1 status by following the requirements set forth by US Homeland Security.
-The main regulations are 1) maintaining a full course of study, 2) not working in the US without proper approval (see employment section for more information), 3) enrolling in an adequate US health insurance plan, 4) maintaining satisfactory academic progress, as well as informing the International Programs Office of 5) your address change, 6) major change as well as changes in your financial status.
-The Center for Global Engagement are experts in immigration and international student counseling, and can help you with any questions you have.
+The main regulations are:

 Full Course of Study Requirements

 All F-1 international undergraduate students (students taking classes to achieve a bachelors degree) need to take a full course of study (at least 12 credits) each traditional semester.
 Students can take 9 credits of traditional courses and one on line class, however we recommend that you take a minimum of 12 credits of traditional coursework and any additional classes can be on line.
 F-1 international status in the United States requires full time enrollment each semester.
-International students cannot take all on line classes and are required to attend traditional classes.
+International students in F1 status, cannot take all online courses, since they are required to attend traditional (in person) and/or hybrid courses.
 International students on an F-1 visa also cannot take Adult Studies or hybrid courses unless they have already met the minimum full time enrollment for legal F-1 status.